hotelcaliforniabm/duxel/README.md

 ### Node sheet
 We have been using 3/4" marine grade plywood (and I recommend you do too, because I have tried to use cheaper stuff and they are not strong enough and also can't be cut with low enough tolerance).
 Therefore all of our designs assume 3/4" material.

-The holes are used to hook in the ratchet straps needed to get the diagonal cross tension that keep's the structure together.
+The holes are used to hook in the ratchet straps needed to get the diagonal cross tension that keeps the structure together.

 The node sheet dxf files are ready to be sent over to your fabricator of choice.
-I recommend letting them know that the sheets are meant to be slid together so that they get the machine setup with the right tolerance.
+I recommend letting them know that the sheets are meant to be slid together so that they get the machine set up with the right tolerance.
 You will need a 1/4" diameter drill bit or otherwise you will have to modify the files.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/node/3:4in%20plywood%20node%20sheet.jpg "Düxel Node Sheet")